Aseel-Aburumman/-Relief-Organizations/README.md

 # ⚙️ Installation

-To set up KafMueen on your local environment, please ensure you have PHP, Composer, and MySQL installed.
+To set up the project on your local environment, please ensure you have PHP, Composer, and MySQL installed.

 1. **Clone the Repository**